About Rotator Cuff Tears

 - Weakness when lifting or rotating your arm

-Rotator Cuff Tear Treatment at UT Health Austin
+Treating Rotator Cuff Tear at UT Health Austin

 Upon evaluation of your shoulder, including imaging, your orthopedic provider will discuss nonsurgical treatment option as an initial approach to healing the tear and improving function.
 These options often include activity modifications and rest, nonsteroidal anti-inflammatory medication such as ibuprofen, physical therapy and strengthening exercises and in some cases steroid injections.
-In rare cases, arthroscopic surgery may be suggested as a treatment option if the pain does not improve.
+In rare cases, arthroscopic surgery may be suggested as a treatment option if your shoulder sprain and function do not improve.
 Your care team will walk you through the risks and benefits as well as what to expect throughout your recovery process.

 Care Team Approach